ronickg/react-native-node-api/README.md

 See the document on ["how it works"](./docs/HOW-IT-WORKS.md) for a detailed description of what it's like to write native modules using this package.

+### Quick start

+To get started, first install the dependencies with `npm i` and then build all packages using `npm run build`.

 ## Packages

 This mono-repository hosts the development of a few packages: